azemetre/azemetre/README.md

 ### Hi there 👋

 My name is Aaron.
-I'm a Software Engineer in the Boston area.
+I'm a Data Visualization Engineer in the Boston area.
 Prior to the pandemic you could have found me attending or speaking at the TypeScript, JavaScript, React, Go-lang, or Scala meetups.
 I'm interested in data visualizations, functional programming, and all types of testing.

 - 🔭 I’m currently working on living
 - 🌱 I’m currently learning how to be a better (neo)vim user